toddwint/syslog/README.md

 <https://github.com/toddwint/syslog>

-`syslog-ng` remote server docker image for simple lab syslog testing.
+SYSLOG remote server docker image for simple lab SYSLOG testing.

-This image was created for lab setups where the need to verify syslog messages are being sent to a customer owned syslog.
+This image was created for lab setups where the need to verify SYSLOG messages are being sent to a customer owned SYSLOG.

 ## Features

-- Receive syslog messages from clients.
+- Receive SYSLOG messages from clients.
-- View remote syslog messages in a web browser ([frontail](https://github.com/mthenw/frontail))
+- View remote SYSLOG messages in a web browser ([frontail](https://github.com/mthenw/frontail))
     - tail the file
     - pause the flow
     - search through the flow
     - highlight multiple rows
-- Syslog messages are persistent if you map the directory `/var/log/remote`
+- SYSLOG messages are persistent if you map the directory `/var/log/remote`

 ## Sample `config.txt` file